cullylarson/eb-tokens-api/readme.md

 ## Development

+When setting up the service for development, you must use `secrets/env.dev` as the name of your env file (see the Configuration section).

 1. Start the server using `npm run server:start:dev`.
 This will start the serer and reload on changes to files in the `./server` folder.